tschatzl/tschatzl.github.io/_posts/2021-09-16-jdk17-g1-parallel-gc-changes.md

     Preventive garbage collections are enabled by default.
 They may be disabled by using the diagnostic flag `G1UsePreventiveGC` in case they cause regressions.

-  * A significant bug with large page handling on Windows has been fixed: [JDK-8266489](https://bugs.openjdk.java.net/browse/JDK-8266489) enables G1 to use when the region size is larger than 2 MB, increasing performance significantly in some cases on larger Java heaps.
+  * A significant bug with large page handling on Windows has been fixed: [JDK-8266489](https://bugs.openjdk.java.net/browse/JDK-8266489) enables G1 to use large pages when the region size is larger than 2 MB, increasing performance significantly in some cases on larger Java heaps.

   * With [JDK-8262068](https://bugs.openjdk.java.net/browse/JDK-8262068) Hamlin Li added support for the `MarkSweepDeadRatio` option in G1 Full GC in addition to Serial and Parallel GC.
 This option controls how much waste is tolerated in regions scheduled for compaction.
 Regions that have a higher live occupancy than this ratio (default 95%), are not compacted because compacting them would not return an appreciably amount of memory, and take a long time to compact only.